jonasbb/serde_with/serde_with/src/guide/serde_as.md

 ### Deserializing Optional Fields

-During deserialization serde treats fields of `Option<T>` as optional and does not require them to be present.
+During deserialization, serde treats fields of `Option<T>` as optional and does not require them to be present.
 This breaks when adding either the `serde_as` annotation or serde's `with` annotation.
 The default behavior can be restored by adding serde's `default` attribute.